Exponential mixing of all orders for Arnol'd cat map lattices: Introduction and Motivation

 \section{Introduction and Motivation}

-Fast information scrambling has occupied center stage in theoretical physics research in recent times.
-It forms an integral part of the so--called information loss paradox in quantum black holes and it is believed to be relevant for its long sought-after unitary resolution, thereby resolving the incompleteness of general relativity, using the principles of quantum mechanics~\cite{Bousso:2022ntt}.

-Controversial issues of locality and unitarity between quantum theory and black hole physics have given rise to new concepts and principles in quantum gravity such as those of the holographic and complementarity principles and AdS/CFT correspondence, with black holes having been conjectured to be the fastest information scramblers in nature~\cite{Hayden:2007cs,Sekino:2008he}.
+Controversial issues of locality and unitarity between quantum theory and black hole physics have given rise to new concepts and principles in quantum gravity such as those of the holographic and complementarity principles and AdS/CFT correspondence, with black holes~\cite{Bousso:2022ntt} having been conjectured to be the fastest information scramblers in nature~\cite{Hayden:2007cs,Sekino:2008he}.
 In essence they highlight that the no-cloning theorem of quantum information imposes constraints on the speed of information spreading on the black hole horizon due to the interaction of infalling matter with the horizon degrees of freedom.
 Its characteristic timescale has been estimated to be proportional to the logarithm of the entropy of the black hole.
 It is called the scrambling time, a conjectured lower bound to the time of information propagation in the universe, with the search for a microscopic many-body system that can saturate it being an area of topical research.

 More specifically the ingredients of regular local field theories have been shown to be inadequate to accommodate fast information processing among the near horizon black hole microscopic degrees of freedom; this has led to the study of how nonlocality can be taken into account~\cite{Hayden:2007cs,Almheiri:2012rt,harlow2022tf1}.
-A further property, that has emerged as relevant is that of chaoticity.
-This has, in turn, motivated the study of chaos in matrix models~\cite{Iizuka:2008eb}, conformal field theories and a large class of SYK type of models~\cite{PhysRevD.94.106002} which have been dubbed chaotic field theories~\cite{Cvitanovic:2000kj}.
+A further property, that has emerged as relevant is that of chaoticity:

-In a recent work we have studied the AdS$_{2}$ near horizon geometry of extremal black holes by means of a modular discretization thereof~\cite{Axenides:2013iwa}.
-This discretization is relevant for probing the non-local features of the geometry using single particle excitations.
-Among such excitations the Arnol'd cat map stands out, since it represents an observer of the near horizon geometry and its dynamics can capture fast scrambling~\cite{Axenides:2015aha,Axenides:2016nmf}.
-Furthermore, the model has been shown to admit a well defined continuum limit~\cite{Axenides:2019lea} showing how a discrete short distance near horizon spacetime can underlie an emergent continuum long distance classical limit.